specify/webportal-installer/README.md

     `%tomcat7 ALL=(ALL) NOPASSWD: /usr/sbin/invoke-rc.d tomcat7 restart`

 1. Edit `Makefile` changing `INSTALL_DIR` to a directory in a location writable by the chosen account.
-A recommend value can be used by uncommenting the line `INSTALL_DIR := $(HOME)/specify-solr`.
+A recommended value can be used by uncommenting this line in the file:

+   `INSTALL_DIR := $(HOME)/specify-solr`

 1. Make the directory pointed to by `SOLR_HOME` a link to `INSTALL_DIR`.
 This only needs to be done once unless either of those